nissl-lab/npoi/README.md

 ===================
 VS2010 with .NET 4.0 runtime<br />
 VS2005 or VS2008 with .NET 2.0 Runtime (SP1) <br />
-vs2003 with .NET 1.1 (Obselete, last version is 1.2.1.
+VS2003 with .NET 1.1 (Obsolete, last version is 1.2.1.
 No further support)<br />